leadedge/ofSpoutDemo/README.md

 # ofSpoutDemo
 Spout Openframeworks Demo program

-This program is intended as an example of using Spout library functions and creating a menu using the [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon.
-Also, the receiver includes image capture and as video recording functions using a "SpoutRecord" class to manage FFmpeg recording by way of a pipe.
+This program is intended as an example of using Spout library functions and using additional features such as creating a menu using the [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon, the "SpoutRecord" class for recording video with FFmpeg and the "SpoutShaders" class for high speed, live image adjustment using compute shaders.

+The receiver includes image capture, video recording, image adjustment and dialogs to manage them.
+16 bit and floating point textures can be received from applications that support them and multipe image types can be saved, including [High dynamic range](https://paulbourke.net/dataformats/pic/index.html) for 32bit float textures.

 ## Binaries